nicomendoza274/fake-api/README.md

 ```sh
 docker compose up
 ```
-Once the project is up and running, you can access it through your browser or API client.
+Once the project is up and running, you can access it through your [browser](http://localhost:8000/)

 ## Instalation